Best Friends Traveled to Astroworld to Celebrate a Birthday. Neither Made It Home.

-Julio Patino spoke to his son, Franco, by phone on Friday afternoon as Franco was celebrating his 21st birthday at the Astroworld Festival in Houston with his high school buddy Jake Jurinek.
+Julio Patino spoke to his son, Franco, by phone on Friday afternoon as Franco was celebrating a 21st birthday at the Astroworld Festival in Houston with his high school buddy Jake Jurinek.

 “He was happy and eating with his friend.
 He was having fun,” Patino told The Daily Beast by phone on Sunday.